Dihydrolipoamide Dehydrogenase DeficiencySymptoms, Doctors, Treatments, Advances & More

 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

-Attila Ambrus is in Budapest, Hungary.
-Ambrus is rated as an Elite expert by MediFind in the treatment of Dihydrolipoamide Dehydrogenase Deficiency.
-He is also highly rated in 7 other conditions, according to our data.
-His top areas of expertise are Dihydrolipoamide Dehydrogenase Deficiency, Pyruvate Dehydrogenase Deficiency, Pyruvate Decarboxylase Deficiency, and Lactic Acidosis.
+Attila Ambrus practices in Budapest, Hungary.
+Mr. Ambrus is rated as an Elite expert by MediFind in the treatment of Dihydrolipoamide Dehydrogenase Deficiency.
+His top areas of expertise are Dihydrolipoamide Dehydrogenase Deficiency, Lactic Acidosis, Maple Syrup Urine Disease, and Hereditary Methemoglobinemia.